 On his father’s death in 1751, the 12-year-old George became Prince of Wales.
 He was cared for in relative isolation by his mother and tutored by the Scottish nobleman Lord Bute.

 George III became king of Great Britain and Ireland in 1760 following his grandfather George II’s death.
 In his accession speech to Parliament, the 22-year-old monarch played down his Hanoverian connections.
 “Born and educated in this country,” he said, “I glory in the name of Britain.”

 A year after his coronation, George was married to Charlotte of Mecklenburg-Strelitz, the daughter of a German duke.
-It was a political union—the two met for the first time on their wedding day—but a fruitful one, producing 15 children.
+It was a political union—the two met for the first time on their wedding day—but a fruitful one; Queen Charlotte gave birth to 15 children.

-In 1764 Prime Minister George Grenville introduced the Stamp Act as a way of raising revenue in British America.
+In 1764 Prime Minister George Grenville introduced the Stamp Act as a way of raising revenue in the American colonies.
 The act was fervently opposed in America, especially by the pamphleteers whose paper would be taxed.
 Parliament would repeal the act two years later, but mistrust persisted in the colonies.

 George III: The American Revolution